-Professor Dr Ursula Seidler, Hannover Medical School, Germany.
+Professor Hans Lennernäs, Dept of Pharmacy, Uppsala University, Sweden Professor Dr Ursula Seidler, Hannover Medical School, Germany.
 Professor Per Hellström, Dept. of Medical Sciences, Uppsala University, Sweden

 The duodenum, which is the first segment of the small intestine, has a number of important physiological functions.
 Beside its important task to absorb nutrients, vitamins, electrolytes and water, it also has to neutralize the acidic juice discharged from the stomach, adjust luminal osmolality and prevent absorption of potentially injurious agents and microbes that may be present in water and food.
 To perform these functions the duodenum must be able to recognize various constituents in the lumen and respond appropriately to the changes in the luminal environment by regulating motility, fluid absorption and secretion, mucosal permeability and the secretion of antibacterial agents and immunoglobulins.
 The endocrine cells of the gut, the enteric nervous system and the mucosal immune system possibly cooperate in an extremely complicated manner to maintain gut homeostasis.